jeffhaack/tilescape/README.md

 - osm2pgsql (a program for importing OSM data into your postgis database)
 - mapnik (renders image tiles from the database; we require >= 2.0.2 for TileMill compatibility)
 - apache2 (web server to serve tiles)
-- mod_tile (an apache module that renders tiles on the fly, using the renderd daemon)
+- tilecache (a cgi program which renders and caches tiles)
 - osmosis (optional - if you want to update your database regularly with diffs)

 TileScape provides a shell script that will set up a new Ubuntu 12.04 machine as your